scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ## P6: Source and Sink Node

-We give the following definition for source and sink node:
+We give the following definition for source and sink nodes:
-A node is a *source* if there is only outgoing edge and no incoming edge.
+A node is a *source* if there is only an outgoing edge and no incoming edge.
-A node is a *sink* if there is only incoming edge and no outgoing edge.
+A node is a *sink* if there is only an incoming edge and no outgoing edge.
 Please write two rules for `source_node(usize)` and `sink_node(usize)` so that it can yield the following result with our sample graph: